germanoeich/Latios-Framework-Add-Ons/README.md

 -   Cyline – A simple 3D Line Renderer
 -   Shuriken – A recreation of Unity’s particle system in pure ECS (still under construction)

+## Special Thanks To These Awesome Contributors

+-   Sovogal – Primary author of Mecanim V1
+-   Alemnunez – Fix for broken inert rule in KAG50